Total Hip Replacement

 - Resuming other normal household activities, such as sitting, standing, and climbing stairs

 - Specific exercises several times a day to restore movement and strengthen your hip.
 You probably will be able to perform the exercises without help, but you may have a physical therapist help you at home or in a therapy center the first few weeks after surgery

 Possible Complications of Surgery

 The complication rate following hip replacement surgery is low.
 Serious complications, such as joint infection, occur in less than 2% of patients.
 Major medical complications, such as heart attack or stroke, occur even less frequently.
 However, chronic illnesses may increase the potential for complications.
-Although uncommon, when these complications occur they can prolong or limit full recovery.
+Although uncommon, when these complications do occur, they can prolong or limit full recovery.